Skip to main content

 Kathy Nguyen

-Kathy Nguyen (she/her) is a first-year majoring in Clinical Psychology at Eleanor Roosevelt College.
+Kathy Nguyen (she/her) is a second-year majoring in Clinical Psychology at Eleanor Roosevelt College.
 Kathy grew up in a household with a culture that does not quite believe in mental health/mental illnesses and the importance of keeping our mental well-being at first priority.
 Because of this, she has seen and personally experienced different issues with mental health in her family that was never talked about or acknowledged due to tia lesser importance in her family.
 Kathy is pursuing clinical psychology to further her knowledge and to help diagnose and treat those with mental illnesses.
 She intends to further her education in either Med School or PA School in order to continue to help treat people for their illnesses/injuries in both mental and physical states.

 • Kaitlyn Ochoa